telerik/kendo-ui-core/docs/controls/hybrid/application.md

         });
     </script>

-## Mobile Safari address bar tint in iOS7
+### Handle the Mobile Safari Address Bar Tint in iOS7

-Another neat addition in iOS7 Mobile Safari is that the browser address bar and the status bar above it inherits a tint from the opened web page.
+Another neat addition to iOS7 Mobile Safari is that the browser address bar and the status bar above it inherit a tint from the open web page.
+The tint is directly taken from the background-color of the page, so to use it in your Kendo UI hybrid mobile application, apply the example below.

-The tint is directly taken from the background-color of the page, so in order to use it in your Kendo Mobile app, you can do this:
+###### Example

     .km-on-ios.km-ios7
     {